 This year, as I was prepping to hang the witch hats from my porch, I thought I should “mix it up” a little bit and add a few floating candles to the hats.

 These floating candles compliment the floating witch hats nicely and are great to use if you have a small front porch or need some filler for the witch hats.

 You could also hang these floating candles inside.
 I might try to hang some in my dining room this year; they’d look great with my eyeball china cabinet.

 How to Hang Floating Candles on a Porch for Halloween

 The candles I used in this project are LED candles that I purchased online (you should OBVIOUSLY NOT do this with real candles).
 I picked these because they have a remote and a timer.
 That way, I don’t have to remember to turn them on and off this year for Halloween.
-The candles also have faux wax drips which I think adds to the Harry Potter Halloween vibe.
+The candles also have faux wax drips, which adds to the Harry Potter Halloween vibe.

 I’ve created a short video walking you through the steps; let me tell you how to do it.

 - LED Candle Sticks with Timer (these are the ones I purchased)

 - Outdoor Command Hooks

 - Ladder (this is our favorite project ladder)